uvasds-systems/cloud-basics/README.md

 Once your EC2 instance has been created (following the steps below) you will use your SSH keypair as a means of authentication.
 Cloud instances tend not to have system usernames/passwords, as SSH keys are more secure.

-To connect to your instance, you need to know (1) the default username to connect as, and (2) the public IP address of your new instance.
+To connect to your instance, you need to (1) have the private key associated with the instance; have (2) the default username to connect as, and (3) the public IP address of your new instance.
 Together with your private key you can establish a connection:

 ```
 ssh -i ~/.ssh/my_key ubuntu@12.34.56.78